• Home

 The Differential Upgrade

-The Borg-Warner HD 7.75-inch four-pinion rear end, a component of the G92 performance option, was rebuilt, complete with its original limited-slip differential.
-As part of the rebuild, the factory standard 3.23 gear ratio was replaced with a more aggressive 3.73 gear set, enhancing acceleration.
+The Borg-Warner HD 7.75-inch four-pinion rear end, part of the G92 performance option, was rebuilt with its original limited-slip differential.
+During the rebuild, the factory 3.23 gear ratio was replaced with a more aggressive 3.73 gear set, improving acceleration.

 Exhaust System